AndrewWPhillips/eggql/README.md

 ## 3. Better Friends

-Let's step it up a notch, with a map (instead of slice), and using the friend's name as the map "key".
+Let's step it up a notch, with a map (instead of slice), using the friend's name as the map "key".
+This has two queries one returning a list (of friends) and the retrieves individual friends given their ID (name in this case).

 This demonstrates:

 * using "egg" tags on struct fields
-* override default names for `friends` and `friend` queries
+* overriding default names for the 2 queries (`friends` and `friend`)
 * using a map for a GraphQL list
-* using the "field_id" option so the map key appears as the friend's `name`
+* using the "field_id" option - map key becomes field `name`
 * using the same map to query individual elements in the list of friends
 * using the "subscript" option to use `name` as the query parameter
 * using `eggql.Date` type to display dates